-Half way to the 2015 objective date, the Doha International Conference for the Review of the Monterrey Consensus, appears as a crucial turning point in reshaping the global financial architecture as well as the whole economic system.
+Less than five years to the 2015 objective date, the Global community recently took another opportunity for appraisal of the road covered so far at the MDGs Summit in New York last September, after the Doha International Conference for the Review of the Monterrey Consensus, in 2008, the World is at a crucial turning point in reshaping the global financial architecture as well as the whole economic system.
 Many instances have been wondering how far the World has gone and what is left to be done in order to achieve the Millennium Development Goals.
-Down the road evaluation and appraisal have been conducted here and there.
+Evaluations and appraisals that have been conducted down the road all conclude that despite all the progress made, the target it not likely to be hit.